Neeraj1010-github/smart-campus-api/README.md

 # Smart Campus Sensor & Room Management API

-A RESTful web service built with **JAX-RS (Jersey 3.1)** deployed on **Apache Tomcat 10**.
+A RESTful web API built with **JAX-RS (Jersey 3.1)** deployed on **Apache Tomcat 10**.
 This API manages campus rooms and IoT sensors for the University's Smart Campus initiative.

 ---